Minnie's Bow-Toons: Ratings

-Minnie’s Bow-Toons was watched by approximately 1.522 million viewers on February 2, 2012, corresponding to a 1.52% rating among the audience aged 2 and older (P2+).
+Minnie's Bow-Toons was watched by approximately 1.522 million viewers on February 2, 2012, corresponding to a 1.52% rating among the audience aged 2 and older (P2+).
 This represented a decrease in viewership compared to February 5, 2012, when the daily audience was around 1.890 million with a 1.89% rating.
 The series saw approximately 1.754 million viewers on February 10, 2012, corresponding to a 1.75% rating, increasing to around 3.331 million viewers with a 3.33% rating on February 12.
 On February 15, 2012, viewership was around 1.498 million (1.50% rating), slightly decreasing the following day to 1.456 million (1.46%).
 By February 19, viewership rose again to approximately 2.407 million viewers, with a 2.41% rating, reflecting notable fluctuations over the week.

 The Walt Disney Company announced that Minnie's Bow-Toons: Party Palace Pals, which debuted in April 2021, remained one of the most-watched series on the Disney Junior YouTube channel, as of May 2022.
 Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Minnie’s Bow-Toons was the ninth most in-demand show on Disney+ in the United States during the first quarter of 2021.
 Parrot Analytics later revealed that the series continued to demonstrate strong demand as of January 2025, with audience engagement 14.9 times the U.S. average, placing it among the top 2.7% of all TV shows.
 Minnie's Bow-Toons also achieved significant popularity in international markets, including Canada, Spain, and the United Kingdom.

+Disney+, which calculates its "Top 10" list based on daily views for episodes and films as well as the popularity of newly released titles, reported that Minnie's Bow-Toons ranked No. 8 on September 4, 2025, and remained on the chart through September 16.
+The series subsequently returned to the chart at No. 5 on January 25, 2026, and remained there through January 28.